 Case study feedback

-Now you have listened and discussed the consultation, read through the following feedback and compare your discussion points.
+Now you have listened and discussed the consultation, read through the feedback and compare your discussion points.

 © UCL School of Pharmacy